-We have moved to new work space in Lenču street, were on May 3rd we will open new RIXC Gallery and will start art and science residency program in autumn.
-We invite artists - researchers who work with science and digital technologies.
-Artists will have opportunity to work in the studio, use laboratory and exhibit art works in our gallery.
+In May 2017 we launched the new RIXC Gallery and in August 2018 we started the art and science residency program.
+We invite to apply artists-researchers who work with science and digital technologies.
+Artists have an opportunity to work in the studio, use laboratory and exhibit art works in our gallery.

-Through our new residency programme and exhibition venue, we will be sharing our resources -- mediatheque, art-science lab, as well as our expertise and experience in organizing exhibitions, art events.
+Through our new residency programme and exhibition venue, we are sharing our resources – mediatheque, art-science lab, as well as our expertise and experience in organizing exhibitions, art events.
 We will be organizing meetings with artists and public, as well as with press and media, art critics and art students.
-For more specific needs, we also will be making appointments with scientists from our partner universities and science institutes.
+For more specific needs, we are also making appointments with scientists from our partner universities and science institutes.

 1) Nordic-Baltic residencies – for art and science, 2 per year, 2–3 month long each (selected by open and invitation call applications),